 Under this program, qualified students from states outside Florida may apply through their own state's ACM coordinator for reduced tuition rates at UNF while pursuing programs that are not available in their home state’s university system.
 In essence, qualified students are considered “in-state” residents during the time they are pursuing their specified degree program, therefore making them eligible for reduced tuition rates and other opportunities afforded residents who attend the institution.

-For more detailed information about the application process, including an ACM contact in each of the participating states, see the SREB-ACM website.
+For more information about the application process, including an ACM contact in each of the participating states, please refer to the SREB-ACM website.

 Each of UNF's five colleges offers a limited number of graduate assistantships, graduate teaching assistantships and graduate research assistantships, commonly referred to as “GAs”.
 These competitive opportunities are a fantastic way to begin building an academic career while oftentimes putting a few extra dollars in your pocket.
 Different programs have different stipend models.
 Graduate students who wish to apply for assistantships should contact the program director of the program in which they plan to enroll or are already enrolled.

-GAs who are classified as out-of-state residents for tuition purposes might be eligible for tuition waiver dollars.
+GAs may be eligible for in-state tuition waivers and those classified as out-of-state residents for tuition purposes may be eligible for out-of-state tuition reductions.
 Please contact your Graduate Program Director or your hiring agent for further details.

 Loans are a form of financial aid that must be repaid.
 The University of North Florida participates in the Federal Direct Loan Program.
 Loans originated through UNF will be disbursed directly by the federal government to the University.
 The Direct Loan Program offers an easier and more efficient process for our borrowers and, in some cases, it may cost less.